Metaswitch/clearwater-readthedocs/docs/Clearwater_stress_testing.md

 Firstly follow [this process](https://github.com/Metaswitch/crest/blob/dev/docs/Bulk-Provisioning%20Numbers.md) to bulk provision subscribers.
 Work out how many stress nodes you want, and create 100,000 subscribers per SIPp node.

-To create a new SIPp node, create a new virtual machine and [bootstrap](Manual_Install#bootstrapping-the-machines) it.
-Then set the following properties in /etc/clearwater/config:
+To create a new SIPp node, create a new virtual machine and [configure the software sources](Manual_Install#configure-the-apt-software-sources) it.

+Then set the following properties in /etc/clearwater/local_config:

 * (required) local_ip - the local IP address of this node
+* (optional) node_idx - the node index (defaults to 1)

+Set the following properties in /etc/clearwater/shared_config:

 * (required) home_domain - the home domain of the deployment under test
-* (optional) node_idx - the node index (defaults to 1)
 * (optional) bono_servers - a list of bono servers in this deployment
 * (optional) stress_target - the target host (defaults to the $node_idx-th entry in $bono_servers or, if there are no $bono_servers, defaults to $home_realm)
 * (optional) base - the base directory number (defaults to 2010000000)
 * (optional) count - the number of calls to run on this node (defaults to 50000) - note that the SIPp script simulates 2 subscribers per "call".

 Finally install the clearwater-sip-stress Debian package.
 Stress will start automatically after the package is installed.

 ### Configuring UDP Stress